-Welcome to Peter Hatter Photography Ltd. I am a commercial photographer with over 15 years' experience of specialising in lifestyle, sport, motorcycle, action and portrait photography.
+Welcome to Peter Hatter Photography Ltd. I am a commercial photographer and filmmaker with over 15 years experience of specialising in vehicle, sport, motorcycle, action, business and portrait photography.
 Based in the East Midlands I'm well placed to cover commissions in Nottingham, Derby, Leicester, Birmingham, Staffordshire, the greater Midlands area and most of the UK.

 See my contact page for details.

 This is a collection of my commercial photography and filmmaking with some interesting personal work thrown in.
 There's lots I've left out as I wanted to keep the length down to a watcheable 3 minutes.
 Click here to see the film.

 This is a promotional short film I've made with Nottingham Ice Racing Club.
 This is to promote the club and their sport of Short-Track Speed Skating, highlighting the speed and excitement of the sport and the fun and social aspects of being a club member.
 Click on the picture to see the film.